-Mass Appraisal The process of valuing a group of properties as of a given date, using standard methods, employing common data, and allowing for statistical testing.
+MassThe process of valuing a group of properties as of a given date, using standardAppraisalmethods, employing common data, and allowing for statistical testing.

-Fee Simple

-In land ownership, complete interest in a property, subject only to governmental powers such as eminent domain.
+Fee Simple In land ownership, complete interest in a property, subject only to governmental powers such as eminent domain.